Insality/asset-store/README.md

 # Asset Store

 **Asset Store** - is an editor script for the [Defold](https://defold.com/) game engine.
-It provides a convenient way to browse, publish and install Defold Dependencies directly from the Defold editor interface.
+It provides a convenient way to browse, publish and install Defold dependencies and assets directly from the Defold editor interface.

 ## Features

-- **Browse Dependencies**: View available Defold library dependencies inside Defold Editor.
+- **Browse Dependencies**: View available Defold dependencies inside Defold Editor.
 - **Search & Filter**: Search dependencies by title, author, description, or tags.
 - **One-Click Installation**: Install dependencies directly into your project with automatic dependency resolution.
 - **Community Driven**: You can contribute by easily adding your own dependencies to this repository or [Defold Asset Portal](https://defold.com/assets/) (they are automatically synced with this repository).